Removing Police Records

 After The Investigation: Police Records And Disclosure

-- Applications for deletion of PNC records and biometric samples
+- Applications for deletion of records held on local police force databases.

 - Applications to remove a police caution incorrectly administered (known as expunging)